How to Use Roof Jacks and Install It in Easy Ways

 Attach the jack

-Roof jacks make it easier to set roofing and increase safety for you by providing a stable surface.
+Roof jacks make it easier to set roofing and increase safety by providing a stable surface.
 Ideally, you should find the rafter first underneath the sheathing (locate by feeling the nails).
-Then attach the tool into the rafter by driving a couple of 16d nails.
+Then, attach the tool to the rafter by driving a couple of 16d nails.

 Set the plank firmly

-Find a board in any size (typically 2 x 8” or 2 x 10”) by slipping it to fit into the jacks.
-Make sure the plank extended the jacks on each side by 6”.
-Set the plank securely to prevent the board from tip over.
+Find a board in any size (typically 2 x 8” or 2 x 10”) and slip it into the jacks.
+Make sure the plank extends the jacks on each side by 6”.
+Set the plank securely to prevent the board from tipping over.

 Release the jack

-You have to remove a jack when you are done.
+When you are done, you must remove the jack.
 To do so, use a hammer to disengage the nails from the jack.
-Drive the nails in a way that they do not poke your roofing, slip pry bar over the nail head and below shingle, then pound it down.
-Alternatively, you may lift the nail if the tab is already flexible enough.
+Drive the nails so that they do not poke your roofing, slip the pry bar over the nail head and below the shingle, and pound it down.
+Alternatively, you may lift the nail if the tab is already flexible.

 Roof Jacks for Metal Roofs

-If there is a significant downside of using a metal roof, it is the safety aspect when you need to get over it.
-Metal is a slippery material, especially when it gets wet or covered with snow.
+If there is a significant downside to using a metal roof, it is the safety aspect when you need to get over it.
+Metal is slippery, especially when it gets wet or covered with snow.

 Index link

-Avoid climbing on the roof when it is on either mentioned condition.
-Some areas that experience heavy snow during winter even considered avalanche snow from the metal roof as a definite hazard.
+Avoid climbing on the roof when it is in either of these conditions.
+Some areas that experience heavy snow during winter even consider avalanche snow from the metal roof a definite hazard.

 Roof Jacks for Metal Roofs

 Another circumstance when you need roof jacks is when the roof has an extremely steep angle.
-You can gain a better foothold by using this tool in case you want to insert new shingles or fix the damage.
+This tool can help you gain a better foothold when inserting new shingles or fixing the damage.
+You may opt for metal or plastic roof jacks, depending on the roofing material.

-Shingling is a very exhausting job that has a dangerous aspect to it.
-Acquire as many roof jacks as you would need – which depends on how long your roof is and how steep it is.
+Shingling is a very exhausting job that can be dangerous.
+Acquire as many roof jacks as you need, depending on the length and steepness of your roof.

-For rough measurement, 2 or 3 roof jacks will be enough if the area is easy to walk on.
+If the area is easy to walk on, two or three roof jacks will be enough for rough measurement.
 To prevent slipping down, install this equipment and the board as instructed on how to use the roof jacks above.

 Gravatar Image